 In January 2013, DermTech Operations entered into a non-cancelable lease agreement for its operating facilities.
 In January 2014, DermTech Operations signed an amendment to the lease to extend the term through January 2017.
 In November 2016, DermTech Operations signed a second amendment to the lease to extend the term through March 2022.
-In August 2019, DermTech Operations signed a third amendment to the lease to add additional space, and in September 2019, the Company signed a fourth amendment to the lease to add additional space, and in September 2019, the Company signed a fourth amendment to the lease to add additional space, and in September 2019, the Company signed a fourth amendment to the lease to add additional space.
+In August 2019, DermTech Operations signed a third amendment to the lease to add additional space, and in September 2019, the Company signed a fourth amendment to the lease to add additional space.
+In February 2020, the Company signed a fifth amendment to the lease to add additional space.
 In connection with the Business Combination, the Company assumed all obligations under the lease, as amended, from DermTech Operations.
 As part of the fifth amendment, the Company was entitled to a tenant improvement allowance for certain costs incurred while performing these improvements in the amount of \$0.3 million, which amount may be increased by up to \$0.1 million at the Company's election and subject to corresponding increase in rent.
 The Company records rent expense on a straight-line basis over the life of the lease and the difference between the average rent expense and cash payments for rent is recorded as deferred rent and is included in accrued liabilities on the consolidated balance sheet.
 Rent and associated common area maintenance expense totaled \$1.8 million and \$0.7 million for the years ended December 31, 2020 and 2019, respectively.